 (1) Reporting Entities Subject to a Compliance Obligation.

 (A) Facility operators and suppliers.
-Facility operators and suppliers that are subject to a compliance obligation under the Cap-and-Trade Regulation must report and verify until covered emissions are less than 25,000 MT CO₂e for an entire subsequent compliance period, or until the reporting entity is no longer a covered entity, except as specified in section 95101(h)(1)(A).
-If annual covered emissions for a facility operator or supplier exceed 25,000 MT CO₂e in any year after cessation requirements have been met, the operator or supplier must resume verification as required under this article, and the operator or supplier would again have a compliance obligation under the Cap-and-Trade Regulation, and must meet all applicable requirements.
+Facility operators and suppliers that are subject to a compliance obligation under the Cap-and-Invest Regulation must report and verify until covered emissions are less than 25,000 MT CO₂e for an entire compliance period, or until the reporting entity is no longer a covered entity, except as specified in section 95101(h)(1)(A).
+If annual covered emissions for a facility operator or supplier exceed 25,000 MT CO₂e in any year after cessation requirements have been met, the operator or supplier must resume verification as required under this article, and the operator or supplier would again have a compliance obligation under the Cap-and-Invest Regulation, and must meet all applicable requirements.

-1. If a facility operator or supplier’s emissions drop below 25,000 MT CO₂e, in meeting the requirements for cessation in section 95101(h)(1)(A), but a facility operator or supplier’s total reported emissions remain above 10,000 MT CO₂e, the facility operator must continue to report under MRR until emissions drop below 10,000 MT CO₂e for a consecutive three-year period and in this case the facility operator or supplier must meet the requirements in section 95101(h)(2) before exiting MRR.
+1. If a facility operator or supplier’s emissions drop below 25,000 MT CO₂e, in meeting the requirements for cessation in section 95101(h)(1)(A), but a facility operator or supplier’s reported data remains above the applicable reporting threshold, the facility operator or supplier must continue to report under MRR until emissions drop below the applicable threshold for a consecutive three-year period and in this case the facility operator or supplier must meet the requirements in section 95101(h)(2) before exiting MRR.

-2. Notwithstanding section 95101(h)(1)(A), facilities with source categories in section 95101(a)(1)(A) that are subject to a compliance obligation under the Cap-and-Trade Regulation, are subject to reporting and verification regardless of emission level, and so must follow the cessation of reporting and verification provisions in section 95101(i).
+2. Notwithstanding section 95101(h)(1)(A), facilities with source categories in section 95101(a)(1)(A) that are subject to a compliance obligation under the Cap-and-Invest Regulation, are subject to reporting and verification regardless of emission level, and so must follow the cessation of reporting and verification provisions in section 95101(i).

-3. Once an opt-in covered entity begins reporting, it must continue to report and verify for each data year in which it incurs a compliance obligation under the Cap-and-Trade Regulation.
+3. Once an opt-in covered entity begins reporting, it must continue to report and verify for each data year in which it incurs a compliance obligation under the Cap-and-Invest Regulation.

-4. Fuel suppliers that cease to supply fuel in California and whose emissions drop to zero during a Cap-and-Trade compliance period must continue to report until emissions are zero for an entire subsequent compliance period as defined in the Cap-and-Trade Regulation.
+4. Fuel suppliers that cease to supply fuel in California and whose emissions drop to zero during a Cap-and-Invest compliance period must continue to report until emissions are zero for an entire compliance period as defined in the Cap-and-Invest Regulation.
 Pursuant to section 95103(n)(2)(D), entities that cease to have a compliance and/or reporting obligation as a fuel supplier due to a change in ownership or sale or relinquishment of an inventory position at a terminal must continue to report and verify emissions from the reportable fuel transactions that occurred prior to the change.
 Fuel suppliers that cease to supply fuel in California and no longer have any reportable emissions must verify their emissions data report in the first year in which they report zero emissions.
 Any reporting year thereafter with zero reportable emissions is not subject to verification.

 (B) Electric power entities.
-Electric power entities that import electricity to California, and therefore are subject to a compliance obligation under the Cap-and-Trade Regulation, must report until the entity has no reportable imported electricity to California, and until the entity is no longer subject to a compliance obligation under the Cap-and-Trade Regulation for an entire subsequent compliance period.
-Electric power entities that no longer import or export electricity must verify their emissions data report in the first year in which they report zero imports or exports.
-Any reporting year thereafter with zero imports or exports is not subject to verification.
+Electric power entities that import electricity to California and are subject to a compliance obligation under the Cap-and-Invest Regulation, must report until the entity reports zero imports and zero exports, and until the entity is no longer subject to a compliance obligation under the Cap-and-Invest Regulation for an entire compliance period.
+Electric power entities that no longer import or export electricity must verify their emissions data report in the first year in which they report zero imports and zero exports.
+Any reporting year thereafter with zero imports and zero exports is not subject to verification.